-Tangy sour cream coffee cake is layered with sugared cranberries and almonds for a true taste of the Christmas season.
+Tangy Cranberry Almond Coffee Cake is layered with sugared cranberries and almonds for a true taste of the holiday season.
 This recipe makes two 8 inch cakes, one to give and one to keep!

 Cranberries have been a common theme on this blog ever since they came into season.
 First there was Air Fryer Cranberry Baked Brie (which I’ve made 3 times since), then Champagne Cranberry Sauce, and most recently Cranberry-Oat Crumble Bars.
 I use them so much in winter months that I’ve developed a flavor memory.
 Each time I enjoy them I am reminded of happy times.